Boosting thermalization of classical and quantum many-body systems: Models

-We consider the classical KI model \cite{glauber_time-dependent_1963,haake_universality_1980}, which describes the relaxation dynamics of spins (magnetic moments) on a lattice.
-Each spin exists in one of two states, 0 and 1, and flips between these states over time, driving the system toward the equilibrium state.
-The model evolves based on local interactions, and the flip rates depend on the state of its neighboring spins with respect to the detailed balance condition.
-Also, there is some freedom in the kinetic coefficients, leaving the space for spectral gap optimization.
+We consider the classical kinetic Ising model \cite{glauber_time-dependent_1963,haake_universality_1980}, which describes the relaxation dynamics of spins on a lattice.
+Each spin exists in one of two states (up or down, i.e. $\boldsymbol{\sigma}_i^z=\pm1$), and flips between these states over time, driving the system toward the thermal state.
+The model evolves based on local interactions, and the flip rates depend on the state of its neighboring spins, and they are chosen to satisfy detailed balance.
+Also, there are free parameters in the kinetic coefficients, leaving space for spectral gap optimization.
 The classical Hamiltonian consists of commuting local terms.
-A general construction of Liouvillians and parent Hamiltonians for KI models with multiple spin-flips is given in Appendix~\ref{Appendix:multiple-spin flip in KIMs}.

-In the following, we focus on optimizing the spectral gap of the Liouvillian for the 1D KI model with single spin-flip.
+In the following, we focus on optimizing the spectral gap of the Liouvillian for the 1D kinetic Ising model with single-spin flip.
 The classical Hamiltonian of the 1D Ising model is given by